 During the first step of diagnosis, your physician will apply pressure to either side of the affected wrist.
 Although you may not have any pain in the other wrist, it is important to check the pressure in both wrists for comparison.
 In addition to this test, wrist movement is examined.
 TFCC tears are often coupled with broken bones in the hand or forearm.
 An x-ray may be necessary to determine any further injuries that require treatment.

 Ortho Sport & Spine Physicians in can provide specialist treatment for TFCC tears.
 We always endeavor to provide minimally invasive surgical options.
 Wrist arthroscopy is keyhole surgery involving a number of small incisions that allow your surgeon to repair the damage.
 Before we consider an arthroscopy, non-surgical options are evaluated.
 Resting the wrist can allow the tear to repair naturally in some cases.
 However, athletes may opt to have surgery in order to ensure that the tear is repaired effectively.

-The recovery time from a wrist arthroscopy will take six weeks, followed by physical therapy.
+The recovery time from a wrist arthroscopy will take approximately 12 weeks.
 Initially, the wrist is supported by a cast to prevent movement and further damage.
 The second phase of treatment focuses on rehabilitation to regain strength and stability.
 If you play sports that involve the use of the hands, it is important to complete treatment before returning to activity.
 Your doctor at Ortho Sport & Spine Physicians will closely monitor wrist movement and look for signs of persistent pain before giving you the green light to return to normal activities.

 Triangular Fibrocartilage Complex (TFCC) Injury Specialist